Crystal oven: Stability

 Crystal ovens are also used in optics.
-In crystals used for nonlinear optics, the frequency is also sensitive to temperature and thus they require temperature stabilization, especially as the laser beam heats up the crystal.
+In crystals used for nonlinear optics, phase matching is also sensitive to temperature, and thus they require temperature stabilization, especially as the laser beam heats up the crystal.
 Additionally fast retuning of the crystal is often employed.
 For this application, the crystal and the thermistor need to be in very close contact and both must have as low a heat capacity as possible.
 To avoid breaking the crystal, large temperature variations in short times must be avoided.